 Designing projects, processes, products or systems with privacy in mind at the outset also enhances culture of proactive data management and improves communication.

 While the concept of privacy by design is by no means new, it's now an explicit requirement for compliance with the General Data Protection Regulation.

-We asked Kate Armitage, Product Quality Assurance Manager and GDPR consultant at Qualsys to share a checklist of requirements for Privacy by Design.
-A free copy of this Privacy by Design checklist can be downloaded from our GDPR toolkit.
+We asked Kate Armitage, Head of Quality Assurance and GDPR consultant at Qualsys to share a checklist of requirements for Privacy by Design.

 |Key principles of Privacy by Design||Description|